Ready Steady Cook (Australian TV series): Celebrity guests

 A celebrity version of Ready Steady Cook Australia aired separate to the daytime series during prime time for a brief period in 2005.
 The following celebrities have appeared at least once, though others have also been seen on the show, both during the regular series and prime time celebrity shows.

 2005

+In 2005, Celebrity Ready Steady Cook aired at a prime-time slot at 7.00pm Weeknights for a brief period.
+The show was cancelled after 2 weeks.
+The following celebrities have appeared on Celebrity Ready Steady Cook include: